KnugiHK/wget-windows/README.md

 ### Build Environment

-Wget has been built using GitHub Actions and cross-compiled with mingw64 on Ubuntu, using GNU/gcc 9.3.
+Wget has been built using GitHub Actions and cross-compiled with mingw64 on Ubuntu.
 It is completely safe to use and free from viruses.

 All the necessary libraries have been **statically linked**, so there is no need to use any third-party DLL.